MartinStokroos/ezResponseBox/README.md

 Connect the pico to the PC while pressing the BOOTSEL button.
 A mass storage device will pop up.
 Drag the uf2 firmware file into the drive and ready you are!

 ## Known bugs
-Outputs (or displays) only one zero hex character in keyboard mode II for the 0-state input code on Linux Ubuntu (22.04)
+plays only one hex character in keyboard mode II for the 0-state input code in some terminal programs.
+In real, double zeros are sent.